Sensory Suggestions

 While pareidolia is an incorrect perception given ambiguous stimulus, hallucination is a perception in the absense of external stimulus.
 Suggesting pareidolia is easier than suggesting hallucination, but part of that is because people are far more familiar with pareidolia than with hallucination.

 Hallucination is a skill.
 It can be taught: Bob Hoskins learned how to hallucinate from his daughter when filming Who Framed Roger Rabbit, although he did have trouble stopping after eight months of filming.
 The more experience your partner has with hallucination outside of hypnosis, the easier it is to produce a hallucination through hypnotic suggestion.
+Although hallucination is similar to mental imagery, it is true perception MRI scans report that there is a notable difference in brain activity between hallucination and mental imagery.

 General Guidelines